Oxsomi/core3/README.md

   - For more info check the [documentation](docs/platforms.md).
 - OxC3_graphics
   - Abstraction layer possible to port to newer graphics APIs such as D3D12, Vulkan, Metal and WebGPU.
 Currently, only Vulkan and D3D12 are supported.
+  - Ability to create both D3D12 and Vulkan context side-by-side to allow switching API at runtime and/or better support for existing applications which might determine that at runtime.
   - For more info check the [documentation](docs/graphics_api.md).
 - OxC3_shader_compiler
   - Abstraction layer around DXC to make it possible to statically link, execute on other platforms and sign DXIL even on non Windows PCs.
 This also allows being able to find symbols in shaders, preprocess files (transform to without includes + defines) and output include info.
 OxC3SC currently supports DXIL and SPIRV with multi threading support.
 Shaders have custom annotation syntax to be able to parse entrypoints and being able to compile them in parallel.